sofakostenko07-maker/customer-churn-prediction-with-sql/README.md

 ## Long-term customer behavior

 Examples:
-- average purchase interval
+- median purchase interval (for orders which were completed or at least one time was kept)
-- purchase frequency
 - historical order value statistics
 - return/cancellation behavior
 - customer lifetime activity